Transparent ceramics: Yttria, Y2O3

 The initial work in developing transparent yttrium oxide nanomaterials was carried out by General Electric in the 1960s.

 In 1966, a transparent ceramic, Yttralox, was invented by Dr. Richard C. Anderson at the General Electric Research Laboratory, with further work at GE's Metallurgy and Ceramics Laboratory by Drs.
 Paul J. Jorgensen, Joseph H. Rosolowski, and Douglas St. Pierre.
 Yttralox is "transparent as glass", has a melting point twice as high, and transmits frequencies in the near infrared band as well as visible light.

 Further development of yttrium ceramic nanomaterials was carried out by General Electric in the 1970s in Schenectady and Cleveland, motivated by lighting and ceramic laser applications.
 Yttralox, transparent yttrium oxide Y2O3 containing ~ 10% thorium oxide (ThO2) was fabricated by Greskovich and Woods.
 The additive served to control grain growth during densification, so that porosity remained on grain boundaries and not trapped inside grains where it would be quite difficult to eliminate during the initial stages of sintering.
 Typically, as polycrystalline ceramics densify during heat treatment, grains grow in size while the remaining porosity decreases both in volume fraction and in size.
 Optically transparent ceramics must be virtually pore-free.

 GE's transparent Yttralox was followed by GTE's lanthana-doped yttria with similar level of additive.
 Both of these materials required extended firing times at temperatures above 2000 °C. La2O3 – doped Y2O3 is of interest for infrared (IR) applications because it is one of the longest wavelength transmitting oxides.
-It is refractory with a melting point of 2430 °C and has a moderate coefficient of thermal expansion coefficient.
+It is refractory with a melting point of 2430 °C and has a moderate coefficient of thermal expansion.
 The thermal shock and erosion resistance is considered to be intermediate among the oxides, but outstanding compared to non-oxide IR transmitting materials.
 A major consideration is the low emissivity of yttria, which limits background radiation upon heating.
 It is also known that the phonon edge gradually moves to shorter wavelengths as a material is heated.